JihyongOh/XVFI/README.md

 After downloading the files from the link, decompress the `encoded_test.tar.gz` and `encoded_train.tar.gz`.
 The resulting .mp4 files can be decoded into .png files via running `mp4_decoding.py`.
 Please follow the instruction written in `mp4_decoding.py`.

+### Requirements
+Our code is implemented using PyTorch1.7, and was tested under the following setting:
+* Python 3.7
+* PyTorch 1.7.1
+* CUDA 10.2
+* cuDNN 7.6.5
+* NVIDIA TITAN RTX GPU
+* Ubuntu 16.04 LTS

+Caution: since there is "align_corners" option in "F.interpolate" or "nn.functional.grid_sample" in PyTorch1.7, we recommend you to follow our setting.
+Especially, do not use under PyTorch1.4, which may lead to yield a degraded performance.